 - Vaccinations against certain bacterial diseases.

 Given the growing threat of antibiotic resistance, it is crucial to use antibiotics responsibly and only as directed by a doctor.
-If signs of a bacterial infection occur, medical advice should be sought to ensure appropriate diagnosis and treatment.
+If you experience any signs of a bacterial infection, seek medical advice to ensure proper diagnosis and treatment.

 Similar terms